-- 1. The automated W-2 Supportive Service Plan.
-This can be accessed from the W-2 Plans Application webpage; or - 2.
+- 1. The automated W-2 Supportive Service Plan in WWP; or - 2.
 The paper version of the W-2 Supportive Service Plan (12956).

 The automated plan cannot be accessed until after an applicant has been referred to WWP.
 When developing a Supportive Service Plan with an applicant who withdraws his or her W-2 application prior to placement and no referral to WWP was made, the worker must use a paper version of the plan.